dimispapa/bouldering-cyprus/README.md

 | Original Photography and Copyright by Silvio Augusto Rusmigo | Bouldering/Landscape images | Taken specifically for the Cyprus Bouldering Guide book and relevant promotional material, including the website |

 # Acknowledgements
 * I would like to thank my Code Institute mentor Rory Patrick Sheridan for his guidance and support throughout this Code Institute Course.
-He always encouraged me to learn and grow as a developer.
+He always encouraged me to learn and grow as a developer and provided with tips of areas to research outside the course's content which was massive help.
 * Special thanks to the bouldering community in Cyprus for their input and feedback during the photography process.
 * Many thanks to my girlfriend for her support and encouragement throughout this project, as well as last minute testing and bug reporting!
 * Same goes to my dear friend Marios for his help when hosting me during the final stages of submitting this project.
 * Also thanks to my father for taking the time, despite not being the most tech-savvy person, to go through the website and provide feedback.
 * I would also like to acknowledge the Code Institute for providing the knowledge and resources needed to create this e-commerce application.